-- 1.45 The structure of this draft report is as follows: - 1.45.1 Chapter 2: Nature of competition discusses how providers of personal banking services compete (including on interest rates, fees, and non-price features), and provides our views on the intensity of that competition currently. - 1.45.2 Chapter 3: Māori perspectives on competition for personal banking services describes Māori perspectives on competition in the sector (for both supply and acquisition of personal banking services), based on the key themes of our Māori stakeholder engagement so far. - 1.45.3 Chapter 4: Competition for home loans discusses our preliminary findings regarding competition for home loans one of the services we have focused on in the study. - 1.45.4 Chapter 5: Competition for deposit accounts discusses our preliminary findings regarding competition for deposit accounts (including transaction accounts, overdraft facilities, savings accounts, and term deposits).
+- 1.45.4 Chapter 5: Competition for deposit accounts discusses our preliminary findings regarding competition for deposit accounts (including transaction accounts, overdraft facilities, savings accounts, and term deposits).
 Deposit accounts is the other main category of personal banking services we have focused on in the study. - 1.45.5 Chapter 6: Profitability of New Zealand's banking sector discusses how profitability measures compare between New Zealand banks, and across other jurisdictions. - 1.45.6 Chapter 7: Regulatory factors affecting competition discusses conditions for providers to enter, or expand their presence in, the New Zealand personal banking services sector.
 This chapter discusses the regulatory factors that we have identified as affecting market entry and, particularly, expansion. - 1.45.7 Chapter 8: Consumer search and switching behaviour discusses the extent to which consumers switch between providers of personal banking services and the challenges they face when attempting to switch. - 1.45.8 Chapter 9: Digital disruption and impediments to innovation discusses the conditions for innovation in personal banking in New Zealand, with reference to global trends.
-It particularly focuses on the importance of technology systems in enabling competition and the potential for "open banking" to lead to greater innovation and disruption in the sector.
+It particularly focuses on the importance of technology systems in enabling competition and the potential for "open banking" to lead to greater innovation and disruption in the sector. - 1.45.9 Chapter 10: Draft recommendations sets out options for recommendations that seek to improve competition and produce better long-term market outcomes for consumers. - 1.46 We have included additional information in the attachments to our draft report: - 1.46.1 Attachment A: Next steps and how you can have your say provides information on how you can have your say on this draft report and details about our consultation conference. - 1.46.2 Attachment B: Overview of the personal banking services industry provides background information on the New Zealand personal banking sector, including further details on the main market participants and products, and the importance of personal banking services to New Zealanders. - 1.46.3 Attachment C: Further details on profitability analysis includes additional details about how we have assessed profitability of the New Zealand banking sector, including responses to submissions received on our Preliminary Issues paper. - 1.46.4 Attachment D: Competition for different consumer groups considers whether competition is delivering good outcomes for all consumers.

-- 1.45.9 Chapter 10: Draft recommendations sets out options for recommendations that seek to improve competition and produce better long-term market outcomes for consumers. - 1.46 We have included additional information in the attachments to our draft report: - 1.46.1 Attachment A: Next steps and how you can have your say provides information on how you can have your say on this draft report and details about our consultation conference. - 1.46.2 Attachment B: Overview of the personal banking services industry provides background information on the New Zealand personal banking sector, including further details on the main market participants and products, and the importance of personal banking services to New Zealanders. - 1.46.3 Attachment C: Further details on profitability analysis includes additional details about how we have assessed profitability of the New Zealand banking sector, including responses to submissions received on our Preliminary Issues paper. - 1.46.4 Attachment D: Competition for different consumer groups considers whether competition is delivering good outcomes for all consumers. - 1.46.5 Attachment E: International money transfers describes the research we have undertaken on competition for remittances, international payments, and foreign exchange. - 1.47 Alongside our draft report, we have also published: - 1.47.1 An executive summary and an abridged version of our draft report with our summarised preliminary findings and draft recommendations. - 1.47.2 Consumer research undertaken on our behalf by Verian.
-This includes the results of a survey regarding consumer switching behaviour for personal banking services.
-As a supplement to Verian's quantitative survey findings, qualitative interviews were also conducted to create maps of typical consumer switching experiences across a range of different scenarios. - 1.47.3 Econometric analysis on measures of efficiency, including cost and profit efficiency, economies of scale, market concentration and market power for New Zealand banks, undertaken by Professor Dimitris Margaritis and Dr Maryam Hasannasab from the University of Auckland.
-We engaged Professor Margaritis and Dr Hasannasab to undertake this analysis for the study.
+- 1.46.5 Attachment E: International money transfers describes the research we have undertaken on competition for remittances, international payments, and foreign exchange. - 1.47 Alongside our draft report, we have also published: - 1.47.1 An executive summary and an abridged version of our draft report with our summarised preliminary findings and draft recommendations. - 1.47.2 Consumer research undertaken on our behalf by Verian.35 This includes the results of a survey regarding consumer switching behaviour for personal banking services.
+As a supplement to Verian's quantitative survey findings, qualitative interviews were also conducted to create maps of typical consumer switching experiences across a range of different scenarios. - 1.47.3 Econometric analysis on measures of efficiency, including cost and profit efficiency, economies of scale, market concentration and market power for New Zealand banks, undertaken by Professor Dimitris Margaritis and Dr Maryam Hasannasab from the University of Auckland.36 We engaged Professor Margaritis and Dr Hasannasab to undertake this analysis for the study. - 1.47.4 A summary of the key themes discussed at a wānanga with Māori stakeholders, held on 30 October 2023 in Wellington.37 - 1.47.5 A summary of the key themes discussed at a workshop with Fintech NZ members, held online on 27 November 2023.38